queryluke/masseffect-5e-data/data/rules/movement.md

 When you land in difficult terrain, you must succeed on a DC 10 Dexterity (Acrobatics) check to land on your feet.
 Otherwise, you land prone.

 __High Jump__.
-When you make a high jump, you leap into the air a number of meters equal to 1 + your Strength modifier divided by three
+When you make a high jump, you leap into the air a number of <me-distance length="0" /> equal to 3 + your Strength modifier
-(rounded up) if you move at least 4m on foot immediately before the jump.
+<me-distance text-if="metric" override="divided by three (rounded up)" /> if you move at least <me-distance length="10" />
+on foot immediately before the jump.
 When you make a standing high jump, you can jump only half that distance.
-Either way, each meter you clear on the jump costs a meter of movement.
+Either way, each <me-distance length="0" /> you clear on the jump costs a <me-distance length="0" /> of movement.
 In some circumstances, your GM might allow you to make a Strength (Athletics) check to jump higher than you normally can.

 You can extend your arms half your height above yourself during the jump.
 Thus, you can reach above you a distance equal